 Memory is represented as a network of neurons.
 It is initially activated through an M-dimensional multimodal sensory input through a resonance mechanism, a large part of which originates from the other human beings or artifacts they have created; then the activation spreads in the connected memory regions.
 The information generated by human beings propagates among them by means of imitative behavior in which resonance connects memory and the PCM processes to carry out imitation.
 This raises the question of what causes resonance to be maintained in humans.
-This section introduces the Structured Meme Theory [16] which provides an answer to this question.
+This section introduces the Structured Meme Theory [16] which provides an answer to this question and provides the micro mechanism of resonance at the level of PCM processes, which is called weak synchronization [17], to see how the process of resonance could occur.